g-torr/simulation-research/README.md

     - beta hairpin
     - alpha helix
 - Passage of ions through a channel.
-Unfortunately, only the data for electric data is self container.
-The umbrella simualation requires lots of files that are not available anymore.
+Unfortunately, only the data for electric data is self contained.
+The umbrella simulation requires lots of files that are not available anymore.
+The script electric/mine.ipynb is the only one needed for that part.
+It computes the conductance and the flow of ion starting from fortran script that were given to us